Smart investment to give lower-income non-working mums more childcare subsidies

 She said many of the lower-income parents work in jobs that pay them a daily wage, and they are unable to work when their children fall ill.
 And young children tend to fall sick easily when they start going to pre-school, she added.

-As Prof Yeung, who is also a professor at the National University of Singapore Yong Loo Lin School of Medicine, said: “It is a smart investment for society to help mothers in low-income families and to have their children attend pre-school because a child’s development in the very early years has important long-lasting consequences for development in adolescence and adulthood.”
+As Prof Yeung, who is also a professor at the National University of Singapore’s Yong Loo Lin School of Medicine, said: “It is a smart investment for society to help mothers in low-income families and to have their children attend pre-school because a child’s development in the very early years has important long-lasting consequences for development in adolescence and adulthood.”